 Parental Substitute: Has been a caring father figure to Jubilee, Kitty Pryde, Armor, and other young X-Men.
 Ironically, he was a Disappeared Dad to every single one of his actual children.

-Pet the Dog: Logan gets this from Lady Deathstrike in one issue during the "no adamantium" arc, when she realizes the metal's gone.
+Pet the Dog: Logan gets this from Lady Deathstrike in one issue during the "no adamantium" arc, when she learns the metal's gone.

 (Logan retracts his claws, letting Deathstrike see him bleed from the holes in his hands) Deathstrike: But your healing factor— Logan: It's pretty much used up.
 As good as gone.
 (Deathstrike hesitantly brushes Logan's forehead with one finger) Logan: (internal) For the first time in years, she reaches out to touch me... and the touch is gentle.